eugenioLopezRamos/slika-photography/README.md

 **TO DO**

 - Add staging env to test the app in the same condition as the production env.
-- There's a bug with blog tab JS where it incorrectly goes remembers the first post that you load - probably has something to do with replaceState, but haven't taken the time to look at it more closely

 ** IN PROGRESS **